Date Night in Waikiki: Best Restaurants and Sunset Spots for a Parents' Night Out

 Waikiki Wall at Kuhio Beach

 The seawall near the Duke Kahanamoku statue is the classic Waikiki sunset spot, and it earns that reputation every single evening.
 Grab two cold drinks from a nearby bar (the Moana Surfrider's Beach Bar is right there), sit on the wall, and watch the sky turn pink and gold.
-It is free, it is beautiful, and it is perfectly romantic.
+Free, beautiful, perfectly romantic.

 Magic Island at Ala Moana Beach Park

 For a quieter sunset experience, head to Magic Island on the western end of Ala Moana Beach Park.
-The views toward the Waianae mountains are spectacular, and the flat grassy areas are perfect for spreading out a quick-drying beach towel and just being still together.
-We often pick up poke bowls from Ono Seafood on the way and have an impromptu sunset picnic here.
+Views toward the Waianae mountains are spectacular, and the flat grassy areas are perfect for spreading out a quick-drying beach towel and just being still together.
+We often pick up poke bowls on the way and have an impromptu sunset picnic.
+(And the great Foodland Pupukea poke vs Tamura's poke debate is real on Oahu - Tamura's is closer to Magic Island, just saying.
+Auntie Kalei would disagree, she's a Foodland person.)

 My Favorite Date Night Itinerary

-• 5:00 PM - Drop the kids with the sitter, immediately feel lighter
+- 5:00 PM - Drop my kids with the sitter, immediately feel lighter.

 Practical Tips for Parents

-A few things I have learned the hard way about date nights in Waikiki:
+A few things I've learned the hard way about date nights in Waikiki:

-• Book your sitter for at least five hours.
-You will feel rushed with anything less, and the whole point is to not feel rushed.
+- Book your sitter for at least five hours.
+You'll feel rushed with anything less, and the whole point is to not feel rushed.

-• Bring a packable beach chair if you are doing a sunset picnic - sitting on sand in your nice clothes is a recipe for regret.
+- Bring a packable beach chair if you're doing a sunset picnic.
+Sitting on sand in your nice clothes is a recipe for regret.

-• Put your phone on Do Not Disturb (with exceptions for the babysitter's number).
+- Put your phone on Do Not Disturb (with exceptions for the sitter's number).
 You need this.

 Date night does not have to be complicated.
-Sometimes the best evenings are the simplest ones - a beautiful sunset, good food, cold drinks, and the person you chose sitting across from you, without a single request for chicken nuggets.
+Sometimes the best evenings are the simplest.
+A beautiful sunset, good food, cold drinks, and the person you chose sitting across from you without a single request for chicken nuggets.
 Waikiki makes that incredibly easy.
-You just have to give yourselves permission to do it.
+You just have to give yourselves permission.